coolstation/coolstation/.github/DEV_GUIDE.md

 :::warning
 If this does not work, search for the following extensions:
- - Goonstation Extension Pack - Extension pack with all the extensions we recommend using.
+ - Coolstation Extension Pack - Extension pack with all the extensions we recommend using.
  - GitHub Pull Requests - Lets you make a pull request directly from the editor for the purposes of this tutorial.
 :::